 Assistant Professor of Ancient Material and Visual Culture

-Her research interests include architectural history and theory from antiquity to the present, with specialization in the archaeology of Classical Greek, Roman, Late Antique, and Byzantine monuments and cities.
-With over a decade of experience in architectural practice in the United States and archaeological fieldwork on ancient sites in Greece, Italy, Turkey, Egypt, Tunisia and Ukraine, Allyson integrates theory, practice, and social history by focusing on renovation, conservation and sustainability of the built environment, and the role of politics, the economy, and cultural ideologies in artistic patronage.
+Her research interests include architectural history and theory from antiquity to the present, with specialization in the archaeology of renovation in monuments and cities of the ancient world.
+With over a decade in contemporary architectural practice in the United States and archaeological fieldwork on sites of antiquity across the Mediterranean and Black Sea regions, Allyson integrates theory, practice, and social histories in her focus on the ways in which cultural ideologies influence architectural patronage, resilience, and circular practices of the built environment.

-Allyson received her PhD in architectural history and archaeology from New York University, and holds a MArch and a BA in architecture from the University of California, Berkeley.
-She has taught undergraduate courses in art, architecture and urbanism in New York University’s Department of Art History.
-Her publications include chapters in Classical New York: Discovering Greece and Rome in Gotham (New York, 2018), Masons at Work: Architecture and Construction in the Pre-Modern World (Philadelphia, 2012), EGERIA: Mediterranean Medieval Places of Pilgrimage (Athens, 2009); articles in the Journal of Roman Archaeology (2015) and the European Architectural Histories Network (2019).
+Allyson received her MArch and BA in architecture from the University of California, Berkeley, and holds a PhD in architectural history and archaeology from New York University.
+Prior to joining Parsons, she taught undergraduate courses in art, architecture and urbanism at New York University’s Department of Art History.
+Her publications include the forthcoming monograph, The Hadrianic Baths of Aphrodisias in Late Antiquity (Wiesbaden); chapters in Economic Circularity in the Roman and Early Medieval Worlds (Oxford, 2023), Classical New York: Discovering Greece and Rome in Gotham (New York, 2018), Masons at Work: Architecture and Construction in the Pre-Modern World (Philadelphia, 2012), EGERIA: Mediterranean Medieval Places of Pilgrimage (Athens, 2009); and articles in the Journal of Roman Archaeology (2016) and the European Architectural Histories Network (2019).